lightspeedwp/to-vehicles/readme.txt

 Fill in your fleets’ specs and display your vehicles on connected tours and  destinations.

-With a range of avaiable options such as; type and number of gears, engine type (petrol/diesel), number of seats, vehicle code, and of course images and copy.
+With a range of available options such as; type and number of gears, engine type (petrol/diesel), number of seats, vehicle code, and of course images and copy.

 == Works with the LSX Theme ==